10 Beautiful Views You Don’t Want to Miss

 Alum Cave is not a true cave.
 Instead, it’s a rock shelter that is firmly nestled in the heart of the Great Smoky Mountains National Park.
 The Alum Cave Trail winds up Mount Le Conte, and it passes by many historical landmarks before merging with the Rainbow Falls Trail.

-Bordering the Great Smoky Mountains National Park, Pigeon River whitewater rafting offers some of the best rafting in Gatlingburg.
+Bordering the Great Smoky Mountains National Park, Pigeon River whitewater rafting offers some of the best rafting in Gatlinburg.
 Pigeon River provides rafters the challenge of navigating through high-powered Class III and IV rapids combined with a breathtaking view of the Smoky Mountains.
 Whitewater rafting on Pigeon River is perfect for family adventures, and it can be rafted in approximately three hours.

 Roaring Fork Motor Natural Trail